tiy-greenville-frontend-2016-feb/notes/syllabus/course-information.md

 Friday from 9am-12pm and 1pm-4pm.
 During lab time, you can schedule one-on-one time with either of us.
 After hours, we may be available in the classroom or in Slack, which we use for group communication.

+## Holidays
+Presidents Day falls on February 15th.
+We won't have lecture or lab that day.